Ireland

 getting off the dog bed and walking over to say hello with it's tail

 wagging.
-I'm sorry you cannot be there to rescue pit bull puppies from
+I'm sorry you cannot be there to rescue pit bull puppies from a

 plastic bag in a dumpster, dumped there by someone switching their illegal,